 Federal Direct-Loans are NOT available at RLNC.
-It is the goal of RLNC for all students to complete their first two years of college with \$0 in student loans.
+It is the goal of RLNC for all students to complete their first two years of college with \$0 in student loans and offer among the lowest tuition and fees in our Midwest region.